 ‘Intensive agriculture’, or intensive farming, by its very term, is characterized by higher use of inputs such as capital and labour for every unit land area that is cultivated, and this way, it is designed to produce higher yields.
-By using specific farming systems and techniques, intensive farming is able to produce higher yields and achieve economies of scale, and is thus synonymous with industrial agriculture.
+By using smart farming system and techniques, intensive farming is able to produce higher yields and achieve economies of scale, and is thus synonymous with industrial agriculture.

 Such industrial agriculture has been greatly supported through agricultural methods such as planting multiple crops a year, reducing the time period of leaving the land fallow, and increasing cultivars.
 (A cultivar is a plant or a group of plants selected for desirable characteristics that can be maintained through propagation, mostly produced by careful breeding).

-Intensive farming also uses an increased amount of fertilisers and plant growth regulators, pesticides and even mechanization.
+Intensive farming also uses an increased amount of fertilisers and plant growth regulators, pesticides, mechanization and smart farming technologies.
 Most of the meat, dairy, eggs, fruits and vegetables in the supermarkets, at least of developed nations, come from such agriculture.
 Under such an industrial agricultural system, all agricultural operations require a thorough and detailed analysis of growing conditions, including weather, soil, water, weeds and pests.
 Data collection and analysis is also carried out on a widespread basis, and this calls for a user-friendly mobile technological applications.

 Let’s look at how agricultural systems evolved and led to a situation that created such varied use for mobile technological applications.
 Between the 16th and 19th centuries, agricultural and industrial development complemented each other.
 New agricultural techniques emerged – such as enclosure, mechanization, four-field crop rotation and selective breeding.
 These were important innovations that increased agricultural production and net output, and it freed up a significant percent of the workforce to contribute instead to the industrial revolution.